Alternative versions of Superman: Post-Crisis: 1986–present

-The Multiverse system was discarded in the aftermath of Crisis on Infinite Earths limited series (1986) by rebooting all of DC's various stories and continuities into one timeline taking place on a single Earth (later described as New Earth).
+The multiverse was discarded in the aftermath of Crisis on Infinite Earths limited series (1986) by rebooting all of DC's various stories and continuities into one timeline taking place on a single Earth (later described as New Earth).
 A more modern adaptation of the mainstream "Earth-One" Superman debuted in John Byrne's The Man of Steel miniseries in 1986.
 The post-Crisis Superman was the Superman from 1986 to 2011.
 Superman's backstory was heavily revised and many Silver Age elements, such as his career as Superboy, were removed.
 Significant changes included a reimagining of all Kryptonians being genetically bound to Krypton, making it fatal for them to leave the planet.
 Jor-El devises a serum to counter this, which he administers to baby Kal-El.
 DC used this plot device to make Superman Krypton's sole survivor until this was retconned in the mid 2000s to introduce the post-Crisis Kara Zor-El.
 Krypton was also reimagined as an emotionless and sterile society where all children are grown in a birthing matrix as Kryptonians find sexual reproduction to be barbaric.
-Clark never becomes Superboy, with his powers manifesting gradually as he matures in age.
-His power level is also toned down to where he is no longer able to travel through time with his super speed, is not strong enough to push planets out of orbit like his Silver Age incarnation, and will be at least disorientated if not outright hurt if forced to confront a nuclear explosion.
-Clark also spends some years traveling the globe trying to find himself after leaving Smallville and before settling in Metropolis, performing various low-key rescues before a crashing plane forces him to make a more public debut.
+Clark only becomes Superman as an adult, eliminating his time as Superboy from continuity.
 Other differences include Lex Luthor as a business mogul with secret criminal dealings rather than a supergenius scientist who is a known crook to the public; both of his parents alive and well in the present; only green kryptonite existing (until the mid 2000s) and Superman thinking of himself as Clark Kent first, with "Superman" being a persona he adopts to preserve his privacy.
 Nuances in the characters mythos were later defined in various Superman origin stories, such as Superman: Birthright, where Mark Waid retooled Superman's origin in 2003.
 The trend continued after Infinite Crisis; when Superman's backstory was retooled once again by Geoff Johns, with Superman: Secret Origin in 2009.